mattnull/nullstrap/README.md

 * `npm install`

 ## Development
 The following command will watch and compile Coffeescript and Stylus files.
-It runs server.js using Supervisor
+It runs server.js using Supervisor.
 * `cake dev`